brunoterkaly/building-restful-service-with-java/README.md

 The goal for this post has been achieved – we now have a WAR file that we copied to a Docker-Tomcat image and run it as a container.
 This means that we will be able to run numerous restful services across our Mesosphere cluster.
 We will demonstrate

-How to provision a Mesosphere cluster using the Azure container service, and how to package up and deploy our WAR file across the provisioned clus
+How to provision a Mesosphere cluster using the Azure container service, and how to package up and deploy our WAR file across the provisioned cluster.